 Check out our Best Winter Dog Coats post to help you find the perfect cold-weather apparel for your pooch.

 Winter coats are designed to provide basic warmth and insulation.
-The coat fits to cover the dog's back and chest, offering a layer of defence against cold weather.
+They fit over the dog's back and chest, offering a layer of defence against cold weather.

 On the other hand, when temperatures drop, dog parkas take winter protection a step further.
 These longer coats cover more of the dog's body, often extending to the hindquarters for added insulated warmth.